42xel/BAPL2/README.md

 will cut the expression in two, so as to be equivalent to `7 (-3)`

 ### Control Flow
-If statements are formed as followed :
+`If` statements are formed as followed :
-`if cond exp1`, and with an else :
+`if cond exp1`, and with an `else` :
 `if cond exp1 else exp2`

-There is no `elseif`, but `else if`achieves the same goal through nesting ̀`if` without having to materialize the nesting in the code.
+There is no `elseif`, but `else if`achieves the same goal through nesting ̀`if` statements without having to materialize the nesting in the code.

 For example, the following code
 ```